infertux/chef-bitcoin/README.md

 Cons:

   - supports only RHEL, CentOS and Fedora for now
+  - supports only x86_64 architecture

 ### `bitcoin::binary` recipe

-Downloads the official binary from https://bitcoin.org/ and copies it along with a wrapper script to start, stop, restart and get the status of `bitcoind`.
+Downloads the official binary from https://bitcoin.org/ and copies it along with an init.d service script.

 Pros: